asbjornenge/asbjornenge.github.com/wwc/json_schema.md

 ### *enum*

-Enum can be an array with elements of any type.
+Using "enum" you can define an array with elements of any type.
 Data must be equal to one of the elements to validate.

 	{
-		"enum" : [[1,true,0], {}, 28, 34, "Burbon"]
+		"enum" : [[1,true,0], {}, 28, "Burbon"]
 	}

-	t4.validate([1,true,0], schema) => true
+	tv4.validate([1,true,0], schema) => true
-	t4.validate(31, schema) => false
+	tv4.validate(34, schema) => false

 ### *required*

-Required is an array of required properties.
+Using "required" you can define an array of required properties.
 It's value is an array of strings.

 	{
 		"required" : ["title","origin"]
 	}

-	t4.validate({"title" : "", "origin" : ""}, schema) => true
+	tv4.validate({"title" : "", "origin" : ""}, schema) => true
-	t4.validate({"title" : ""}, schema) => false
+	tv4.validate({"title" : ""}, schema) => false

 ### *properties*

-Properties provide a way to further specify an objects properties.
+Using "properties" you can further specify an objects properties.
 It is an object where each value is a separate schema.

 	{
 		"properties" : {